sequana/rnaseq/README.rst

 Changelog
 ~~~~~~~~~

-0.9.0: Major refactorisation. remove sartools, kraken rules.
+0.9: Major refactorisation. remove sartools, kraken rules.
 Indexing is now
 optional and can be set in the configuration.
 Configuration file is simplified
 with a general section to enter the genome location and aligner.
-Fixed rules
+Fixed rules in
-that were not up-to-date with several executables used in the pipeline including
+sequana (0.8.0) that were not up-to-date with several executables used in the
-picard, fastq_screen, etc. See Sequana Changelog for details.
+pipeline including picard, fastq_screen, etc. See Sequana Changelog for details
+with respect to rules changes.
+Copying the feature counts in main directory
+ready to use for a differential analysis.